 Here are selected publications:

 *Mélanie Méthot.
-“Finding the Ordinary in the Extraordinary: Marriage Norms and Bigamy in Canada” in J. Moses, ed., Marriage, Law and Modernity: Global Histories (London: Bloomsbury, forthcoming, 2017).
+“Finding the Ordinary in the Extraordinary: Marriage Norms and Bigamy in Canada” in J. Moses, ed., Marriage, Law and Modernity: Global Histories (London: Bloomsbury, 2017).

 *Mélanie Méthot.
 “The Fort Saskatchewan Prison Ledger 1914-1919: Portraits of Vagrants”